Lishuixin065/TSFCT20251010/README.md

 These are the MATLAB codes from the paper "Time-reassigned synchrosqueezing frequency-domain chirplet transform for multicomponent signals with intersecting group delay curves."

+The folder TSFCTJan2026 contains GPU-accelerated implementations of the TSFCT and SCT algorithms, offering significant speed improvements for practical use.
+While these implementations are functional, they may not be fully optimized and could benefit from further refinement.
+If you use or build upon this work, please cite our paper: “Time-reassigned synchrosqueezing frequency-domain chirplet transform for multicomponent signals with intersecting group delay curves.”
+We welcome feedback and collaboration from the broader research community.